charper24/LincolnDevStudio/README.md

 # LincolnDevStudio
-An web application where community groups can submit software development requests to university students.
+A web application where community groups can submit software development requests to university students.

 This system was developed using Visual Studio 2015 Community Edition.